jjyn0215/winST/README.md

 # winST
-A simple device controller for SmartThings
+A simple windows app for SmartThings to control devices

 # Why did you make this?
 I'm new at C# ( I'm not a professional even ) btw my college wanted me to make a project